-The Frame Relay map tells the network server how to get from a specific protocol and address pair to the correct local data link connection identifier (DLCI).
-To establish mapping according to your network needs, perform one of the following tasks in interface configuration mode:
+To establish static mapping according to your network needs, perform one of the following tasks in interface configuration mode:

-Task Command Define the mapping between a supported protocol address and the DLCI used to connect to the address. frame-relay map protocol protocol-address DLCI [broadcast] [ietf] [cisco] Define the mapping between an address and the DLCI used to connect, using ISO CLNS protocol. frame-relay map clns dlci [broadcast] Define the mapping between an address and the DLCI used to connect to a bridge. frame-relay map bridge dlci [broadcast]
+Task Command Define the mapping between a next-hop protocol address and the DLCI used to connect to the address. frame-relay map protocol protocol-address dlci [broadcast] [ietf] [cisco] Define a DLCI used to send ISO CLNS frames. frame-relay map clns dlci [broadcast] Define a DLCI used to connect to a bridge. frame-relay map bridge dlci [broadcast]

-The supported protocols and bridging feature with the corresponding keywords to enable them are as follows:
+The supported protocols and the corresponding keywords to enable them are as follows:

 - IP-ip

 - DECnet-decnet

 - AppleTalk-appletalk

 - XNS-xns

 - Novell IPX-ipx

 - VINES-vines

 - ISO CLNS-clns

-- Bridging-bridge

-The configuration for the Open Shortest Path First (OSPF) protocol can be greatly simplified by adding the optional broadcast keyword when doing this task.
+You can be greatly simplify the configuration for the Open Shortest Path First (OSPF) protocol by adding the optional broadcast keyword when doing this task.
 See the frame-relay map description in the Router Products Command Reference publication and the examples at the end of this chapter for more information about using the broadcast keyword.

-For an example of how to establish mapping, see the sections "Two Routers in Static Mode Example," "Routing DECnet Packets Example," and "Routing IPX Packets Example" later in this chapter.
+For an example of how to establish static address mapping, see the sections "Two Routers in Static Mode Example," "DECnet Routing Example," and "IPX Routing Example" later in this chapter.